madxdev/home-assistant-eheim-digital/README.md

 Install [HACS](https://github.com/custom-components/hacs) (Home Assistant Community Store)

 ### Step 2
-Add this repository as custom repository to HACS
+Add this repository as custom repository to HACS.
+You can do this by copying (`git clone`) this contents of this repository in the `/config/custom_components` folder.

 ### Step 3
 Install Eheim Digital Integration from HACS